Burial grounds

 There was no other church in the vicinity at this early date.

-Dan Carpenter (AKA Carpenter Dan/ James Dann/ Carpenter Dann/ Jimmy Dann ) is said to buried on the site.
-He may well have been buried by the local police.
-He had permission to live on the Government reserve to the east of the current Huskisson Hotel site until he died aged 65 in Dec 1913 .
+Boree AKA Dan Carpenter/ Carpenter Dan/ James Dann/ Carpenter Dann/ Jimmy Dann ) is said to buried on the site in 1913, aged 65.
+He worked for the local police and may well have been buried by the local police.
+He had permission to live on the Government reserve to the east of the current Huskisson Hotel site.

-The younger woman is her daughter, Rebecca Golding.
+Rebecca Golding is believed to be the younger woman in this photograph.
 Rebecca was buried on the Holy Trinity Church site.
 Her death certificate dated 4th of February 1935 says so.

 The local church wardens and the hopeful developer have never acknowledged this burial.
 The records are on file at the Jervis Bay Maritime Museum.
 The researchers who produced a heritage report for the developer do not appear to have used this museum’s extensive local archive.